armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-8-46.md

 ## Fixes

-* Fixed an issue where CRD exceptions were cached, which prevented calls to the Agent related to the same Kind.
+* Fixed an issue where CRD exceptions were cached, which prevented calls to the Armory Agent related to the same Kind.

 ## Known Issues